Sign up for Funding Circle newsletter!

 Alternative lending is typically a faster, more accessible financing option than traditional bank loans.
 If you can’t afford to dedicate hours to the application process, or if you need to pay your taxes within a couple weeks, an alternative lender may be your best bet.

 Applying for a term loan at Funding Circle, for example, takes just 10 minutes, and you can receive a decision in as little as 24 hours after document submission.
-Terms are flexible as well — you can borrow anywhere from $25K to $500K for a period of six months to five years, with competitive interest rates.
+Terms are flexible as well — you can borrow for a period of six months to five years, with competitive interest rates.
 Plus, there are no prepayment penalties ever, so if you free up your cash flow after paying taxes, you’ll only pay interest on the time you borrow.

 Before you move forward, it’s crucial to carefully evaluate all your financing options.
 In addition to weighing the pros and cons, it’s a good idea to compare the APR of each option.
 After all, the goal isn’t simply to pay your taxes — you also want to run a sustainable business going forward.
 High interest rates or unfavorable terms can rack up your debt and potentially leave you in a worse financial position.